Welcome To:

 Understanding Our Site: Where Design Truly Begins

-Purpose: Discover what your property allows before dreaming too big.
+Purpose of this phase: Discover what your property allows before dreaming too big.

 Architect does: Research zoning, setbacks, slope, flood zones, and utilities; contacts the city to confirm buildable limits.